 We have experienced net losses since inception.
-As of September 30, 2015, we had an accumulated deficit of \$24.2 million and net losses in the amount of \$2,631,000 and \$1,017,000 for the years ended September 30, 2015 and 2014, respectively.
+As of December 31, 2015, we had an accumulated deficit of \$26.2 million and net losses in the amount of \$2,631,000 and \$1,017,000 for the years ended September 30, 2015 and 2014, respectively.
 There can be no assurance that we will achieve or maintain profitability.
-If we achieve profitability in the future, we may not be able to sustain profitability to raise capital.
+If we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
+Failure to become and remain profitable would impair our ability to sustain operations and adversely affect the price of our common stock and our ability to raise capital.
 Our operating expenses may increase as we spend resources on growing our business, and if our revenue does not correspondingly increase, our operating results and financial condition will suffer.
 Our ChromaID business has produced limited revenues, and may not produce significant revenues in the near term, or at all, which would harm our ability to continue our operations or obtain additional financing and require us to reduce or discontinue our operations.
 You must consider our business and prospects in light of the risks and difficulties we will encounter as business with an early-stage technology in a new and rapidly evolving industry.
 We may not be able to successfully address these risks and difficulties, which could significantly harm our business, operating results and financial condition.

-We need additional financing to support our technology development and ongoing operations, pay our debts and maintain ownership of our intellectual properties.
+We need additional financing to support our technology development and ongoing operations, pay our debts and maintain ownership of our intellectual properties; we will not receive any of the proceeds from the sale of the common stock by the selling stockholder.

 We are currently operating at a loss.
-We believe that our cash on hand will be sufficient to fund our operations through at least the end of December 2015We need additional financing to implement our business plan and to service our ongoing operations, pay our current debts (described below) and maintain ownership of our intellectual property.
+We believe that our cash on hand will be sufficient to fund our operations through March 31, 2016We need additional financing to implement our business plan and to service our ongoing operations, pay our current debts (described below) and maintain ownership of our intellectual property.
 There can be no assurance that we will be able to secure any needed funding, or that if such funding is available, the terms or conditions would be acceptable to us.
 If we are unable to obtain additional financing when it is needed, we will need to restructure our operations and/or divest all or a portion of our business.
 We may seek additional capital through a combination of private and public equity offerings, debt financings and strategic collaborations.
 Debt financing, if obtained, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, and could increase our expenses and require that our assets secure such debt.
 Equity financing, if obtained, could result in dilution to our then-existing stockholders and/or require such stockholders to waive certain rights and preferences.
 If such financing is not available on satisfactory terms, or is not available at all, we may be required to delay, scale back or eliminate the development of business opportunities and our operations and financial condition may be materially adversely affected.